box/box-python-sdk-gen/docs/task_assignments.md

 ### Arguments

-- request_body `CreateTaskAssignmentRequestBodyArg`
+- task `CreateTaskAssignmentTaskArg`
-  - Used as requestBody for the API call
+  - The task to assign to a user.
-- headers `CreateTaskAssignmentHeadersArg`
+- assign_to `CreateTaskAssignmentAssignToArg`
+  - The user to assign the task to.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns